Dive sites Menorca: So much to explore!

 Labyrinth, also known as ‘Grand Canyons’, is a dive site located on the west coast.
 Following the rocky entrance we jump into a fantastic sinkhole, from where we will follow the cliffs that lead us to the entrance of a marvelous cavern.
 Inside, we swim through a halocline and find a tunnel leading further into the coast.
 Experienced divers can go there and look for crustaceans, after which we’ll reach a letterbox exit through which we exit the cavern.

 Following the coast further to the left, we’ll enter an underwater labyrinth of canyons and tunnels, while reaching a maximum depth of 20 metres.
-If air allows, there is a second cavern at the other side of the dive site.
-It has a large opening and its walls are covered with color and life, illuminated by a second opening.
-Labyrinth is an amazing place for photo opportunities!
+Labyrinth is a great place for underwater photographers.

 A dive site discovered in 2023 that has brought us some great surprises.
 After anchoring we let ourselves fall into the sea to a depth of about 15 metres.
 While we swim towards a channel we usually see moray eels, sea breams, small groupers and some octopus in their hiding place.
-At a certain point we will turn to the right to cross a posidonia meadow for a large rocky area at a depth of between 14 and 18 metres.
-This whole area is full of life.
-Following the rocks, we come to a terrace at 23 metres, and from there a large drop-off to 32-34 metres!
-At this depth it is common to find groupers as well as lobsters hidden in the cracks of the rocks.
-Since this dive site is within the Northern Marine Reserve, it is full of life!
+Approaching an area of sea grass, we turn right to a rocky area at a depth of about 18 metres.
+Following the rocks, we come to a terrace at a depth of 23 metres and from there to a drop-off that goes to about 34 metres.
+Here, besides large groupers, it is common to find spiny lobsters hiding in the crevices of the rocks.

 Cathedral **